agarzonp/2D-Invaderers/README.md

 - Sounds

-Any sound to be used in the game, must be registered in SoundIds.h The id given to the sound is the one that is used to play any sound from anywhere in the code by the SoundManager
+Any sound to be used in the game, must be registered in SoundIds.h The id given to the sound is the one that is used to play any sound from anywhere in the code by the SoundManager.

+## Gameplay features

+TO-DO